 - Bartholomew – with the gospel and a sword

 Rooster, that you can find above the blue windows, whose crowing signals the end of the show.

-Q: What is the best time to see the Clock?
+Question no.10: When is the best time to see the Clock?